-The Group assesses impairment at the end of each reporting period by evaluating conditions and events specific to the Group that may be indicative of impairment triggers.
-Recoverable amounts of relevant assets are reassessed using value-in-use calculations which incorporate various key assumptions
+The Company assesses impairment at the end of each reporting period by evaluating conditions and events specific to the Company that may be indicative of impairment triggers.
+Where the recoverable amount cannot be reliably estimated, the Company endeavours to obtain the best estimate of market value for those assets.